JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## XCode for iOS Targets

-We add the Framework in the `Embedded Binaries` section of the `General` section of the *target* configuration.
-We need to fix the `Framework Search Paths` in the `Build Settings` of the *target* configuration.
-We shall use the `iOS_emu` folder or the `ios_arm64` target for the run in the iOS emulator.
+First, we need to include the compiled Framework into the XCode project.
+For that we add the Framework to the `Embedded Binaries` block of the `General` section of the *target* configuration page.

+The second step is to include the Framework path into the `Framework Search Paths` block of the `Build Settings` section of the *target* configuration page.
+One may use `$(PROJECT_DIR)` macro so simplify the setup.

+The iOS emulator requires a Framework compiled for the `ios_arm64` target, `iOS_emu` folder in our case.
-You may want to learn more about iOS Frameworks here [the Stack Overflow thread](https://stackoverflow.com/questions/30963294/creating-ios-osx-frameworks-is-it-necessary-to-codesign-them-before-distributin).
+You may want to learn more about iOS Frameworks from [the Stack Overflow thread](https://stackoverflow.com/questions/30963294/creating-ios-osx-frameworks-is-it-necessary-to-codesign-them-before-distributin).
-[CocoaPods](https://cocoapods.org/] package manager may be helpful too.
+[CocoaPods](https://cocoapods.org/] package manager may be helpful to automate the process too.

 # Next Steps